Northampton, UK

 Maybe Northern Rail has a bright future after all.

-David Frankal is a Geography Student at Durham University and Joint Chief Executive at Enroute.
-This blog originally appeared on his website.
+David Frankal is Joint Chief Executive at Enroute.
+This blog originally appeared on his website, written during his year out between high school and university.
 Two years after this was written, he would go on to do his Year in Industry Placement at Northern Trains, working in Operations and then Performance.

 Leave a Reply